Congrats, mommy. You’ve made it so far! Can you believe your little one is getting ready to start solids? They grow up so fast [wipes tear from eye].

 Once your child is finished using the chair, the whole thing can be converted to a stool or an adult chair.
 This chair is pricier than most, but you’ll use it for MUCH longer.
 They also hold their resale value very well, as you will notice on Craigslist.
 See it in action here.

-**This chair has no recline and therefore is not appropriate for a child that cannot sit completely unassisted.
+** This chair has no recline and therefore is not appropriate for a child who cannot sit completely unassisted (6 months or so).

 Space Saver Chairs